 Scheduling for diagnostics and treatment is coordinated by the Clinic Director with the assistance of the Clinic Receptionist.
-No practicum credit will be given for unauthorized diagnostics or treatment done through private arrangements made by the student with clinical faculty or vice-versa whether on-site at UVM or off-site.
-All inquiries for a diagnostic should be referred to the office at 656-3861.
+If any further changes in schedule need to be made after the initial schedule has been completed and confirmed, clinical supervisors will take the lead to making the scheduled change with family and will change information of observation schedule.
+No practicum credit will be given for unauthorized diagnostics or treatment done through private arrangements made by the student with clinical faculty or vice versa whether on-site at UVM or off-site.
+All inquiries for a diagnostic should be referred to the main office at 656-3861.

 Practicum assignments will occur every semester during the academic program.
 Off-campus practicum assignments will begin in the summer semester between the first and second year.
 Assignments for both off-campus or on-campus assignments are subject to change in any given year.
-In the spring semester of the second year, students will predominantly be off campus except for those who have to fulfill a specific hour requirement or competency.
+In the spring semester of the second year, students will predominantly be off campus except for those who must fulfill a specific hour requirement or competency.

 Due to the needs of our clients and our professional responsibility to our clients, assignments may extend into scheduled University vacations.
 Please refer to the University of Vermont Eleanor M. Luse Center clinic schedule for specific dates required during the semester.
 The clinic schedule does not always follow off-campus practicum site schedules.
-A copy of the clinic schedule will be included in the appendix and will be posted in CSD 320 and CSD 324 Bb courses.
-The schedule is also located on the Graduate lab bulletin boards and on the Graduate mailroom bulletin board.
+A copy of the clinic schedule will be included in the appendix and will be posted in CSD 6200 and CSD 6240 Brightspace courses.
+The schedule is also located on the Graduate lab bulletin boards, the door to the clinic wing and on the Graduate mailroom bulletin board.
 It is important that the student consult with the assigned clinical faculty and the Clinic Director before making vacation/travel plans, especially airline reservations.